Cinesplore Build and Discussion

 4S vs 6S on a CineWhoop:

-The only reason we know of today for moving up in voltage is if you’re overworking the battery and it is unreasonable to increase the battery capacity any further.
-Unless you’re trying to lift 3+ full size GoPro’s, it’s not necessary to move up in voltage from 4S.
-By keping to 4S, it’s not only easier to tune and cheaper to maintain, the risk of burning electronics is much lower.
+The only reason we know of today for moving up in voltage is if you’re overworking the battery due to high weight or high load.
+Unless you’re trying to lift 2+ full size GoPro’s, it’s not necessary to move up in voltage from 4S.
+That being said, we have the FPVCycle 2204 2800kv that will work well on 6S.

 On 4S this setup has so much power that if you’re not planning on lifting at least a full size GoPro, you may consider using 3S for improved throttle control.

 3S 1100mah 130C: https://bit.ly/3hCKwhw

 The V3 Ducts are a genuine improvement in flight performance and efficiency however it is the 2203 motors that make the biggest difference.
 An intermediate to experienced pilot will greatly appreciate the improvement from the V3 Ducts on top of the 2203 motors.
 The novice pilot may not be able to tell as much of a difference.

 Gemfan Penta Duct props